Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Brownian motion perpendicular to the boost

 It should be emphasized that the derivation of the above expression involves truncating the expansion at \(\mathcal{O}\left(\frac{1}{\omega^2}\right)\).
 This approximation is appropriate since our interest lies in the low-frequency limit.
 To proceed further, we approximate the discrete sum over frequencies by a definite integral using the standard continuum limit:

 where \(\Delta \omega\) denotes the spacing between adjacent frequency modes.
-This substitution is valid in the limit where the spectrum becomes quasi-continuous.\\ Keeping this fact in mind, the integral given in Eq.~\eqref{x} can be rewritten as On the other hand, we can obtain $\expval{x(t)x(t)}$ and $\expval{x(0)x(0)}$ by setting $t_{1}=t_{2}=t$ and $t_{1}=t_{2}=0$ in eq.\eqref{expv1}.
-This results in
+This substitution is valid in the limit where the spectrum becomes quasi-continuous.\\ Keeping this fact in mind, the integral given in Eq.~\eqref{x} can be rewritten as